 It’s also crucial to learn how to identify authentic antiques.
 Once you’ve decided on your niche, research how to ensure the antiques you’re buying are authentic.
 For example, on glass, ceramic, and metal antiques you may find identifying marks on each item to help you understand where and when they were made.

-There are several options when it comes to sourcing antiques.
+There are several options when it comes to sourcing products to sell, and it helps to know where to look to find the best antiques.
 These include:

 Thrift Stores & Yard Sales